NREL/HydroChrono/README.md

 	1. Clone this project into a directory, and set up a build folder (i.e. clone project into HydroChrono directory and set up HydroChrono_build adjacent directory).
 	2. Just like when building Project Chrono, open CMake GUI specifying the location of the source files and built binaries for HydroChrono (HydroChrono and HydroChrono_build respectively).
 Configure and generate the solution, specifying `Chrono_DIR` as Chrono Build location (`../chrono_build/cmake`) and HDF5_DIR as (`../CMake-hdf5-1.10.8/CMake-hdf5-1.10.8/build/HDF5-1.10.8-win64/HDF5-1.10.8-win64/share/cmake` or similar path to find the cmake file at the end of this path).
 Note: version 1.10.8 of HDF5 works best with Visual Studio 2019.
 	3. Navigate to the build folder and open the solution in Visual Studio.
 Build the solution for HydroChrono in RelWithDebInfo mode (The `ALL_BUILD` project is the best for building and linking everything.
 It will build the library and all demos).
-3. From Project Chrono build directory copy `chrono_build/bin/data` file into `HydroChrono_build/data` for shaders and logos
+3. From Project Chrono build directory copy `chrono_build/bin/data` file into `HydroChrono_build/data` for optional shaders and logos
 4. Navigate to `chrono_build/bin/RelWithDebInfo` folder and copy all .dll and .pdb files (not for demos) and paste them into `HydroChrono_build/RelWithDebInfo` file.
 List of all files to copy:
 	* ChronoEngine.dll
 	* ChronoEngine.pdb